BoaN235/hephaestus-3D-printer/LOG.md

 - Researched how 3d printers work
 - Created the Cad model for the frame
 - Started Cad model of the Carraige and Moters
-- Made an Excel SpreadSheet
+- Made an Excel SpreadSheet (I havent used it since - Day 5)

 </details>
 <details>